mastershashank/ShimmerEffect/README.md

 # ShimmerEffect
-Clone and Build the rpoject and run it.
+Clone and Build the project and run it.